finerace/Artists-Simulator/README.md

 ### 💡 About the Project

 "Artist's Simulator" is a competitive speed-painting game featuring deep character and location customization.
 The project is built on a flexible, data-driven architecture (SOLID, DI, FSM) designed for long-term support and cost-effective content updates.
+In practice, this means a game designer can independently adjust the balance and add new items using configs, freeing up programmers and significantly speeding up the iteration cycle.

 > [!NOTE]
 > <details>